Fuad-31/alx-system_engineering-devops/0x01-shell_permissions/README.md

-./5-execute: this script add execytion permission to hello
+./6-multiple_permissions: this script adds execute permission to the owner and the group owner, and read permission to other users, to the file hello